Johnny Test: Origin and development

 When the show first aired on Kids' WB, it performed very well in the Nielsen ratings.
 It ranked as the #1 broadcast program in Boys 2-11 (garnering 2.4/11), ranked as the #2 broadcast series in Kids 2-11 (gaining 2.2/10 in the process) and Girls 6-11 (2.3/11), and ultimately ranking #3 in Kids 6-11 (receiving 3.0/14).
-Its second season received a slightly higher number of viewers on average in the United States: 2.6 million viewers per 2nd-season episode.
+Its second season averaged slightly more viewers in the United States: 2.6 million per episode.
 Its 3rd season's average number of viewers in the United States was 3.1 million viewers.
 Its 4th season got an average number of about 4.3 million viewers per episode in the United States.
 Its 5th premiere attracted over 4.7 million viewers in the United States.

 The series was developed for television by Aaron Simpson, with a brief, slightly longer pre-existing pilot short produced by Simpson as well, before the show was picked up as a full series by Kids' WB.
 Based on Episode 1A "Johnny to the Center of the Earth", the pilot episode was animated roughly in Adobe Flash, but retaining the same plot, used the same color schemes as the aforementioned episode, and was recorded with an American voice cast (retaining James Arnold Taylor as the voice of Johnny Test) instead.
-The original production design (including character designs, prop designs, and background designs) was created, provided, and contributed by Matt Danner and Marc Perry, and then later worked on by producer Chris Savino and art director Paul Stec at season 1.
+The original production design (including character designs, prop designs, and backgrounds) was created and provided by Matt Danner and Marc Perry, and later refined by producer Chris Savino and art director Paul Stec at season 1.
 Fellows, the creator of the series who had interested the network in the series' premise, based the titular character on himself when he was a young boy; he based Johnny's twin sisters, Susan and Mary, on his own two sisters, also named Susan and Mary.
 In the original pilot and early promotional material of the show, Dukey was referred to as "Poochie".

 James Arnold Taylor said that he was not Fellows' original choice for the role of Johnny Test; he had previously voiced the lead character in the initial test pilot.
 After the show got picked up by Kids' WB! as a series, he was initially going to be replaced by a different voice actor, with a Canadian voice cast instead, but the studio had trouble finding Johnny's initial voice convincing for the first six episodes, so they gave Taylor back the role to redub his dialog for the rest of the first season and managed to keep him on the cast for the rest of the series.
 Aaron Simpson, who had developed the series and produced the pilot, was the creator and executive producer's first choice to serve as the producer of the show before he turned it down.